 - Viola AU, Gabel V, Chellappa SL et al. Dawn simulation light: a potential cardiac events protector.
 Sleep Med 2015;16:457-61.

-Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Sleep Apnea, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement
+Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Sleep Apnea

 Keywords: Adult, Alcohols, Blood Pressure, Caffeine, Cardiovascular Diseases, Death, Sudden, Electrocardiography, Heart Rate, Hydrocortisone, Incidence, Middle Aged, Myocardial Ischemia, Polysomnography, Prospective Studies, Research Personnel, Risk Factors, Sleep, Sleep Disorders, Stroke, Tachycardia, Wakefulness, Young Adult